"with subproject" malfunction

 Digging a bit in the html code, it appears that two inputs with the same name (with_subprojects) exist.
 The first one is hidden with a constant value of 0, and the second one is the checkbox.
 This leads to a querystring that contains "with_subprojects=0&with_subprojects=1", which in turn does NOT include subprojects.

-#1 Updated by Felix Schäfer over 7 years ago
+#1 Updated by Felix Schäfer almost 8 years ago

 I was able to reproduce, though the error is somewhere else, the second hidden checkbox for with_suprojects is only there to make sure the parameter has a 0 value instead of none if the checkbox is unchecked.